JefNtungila/wesa_website/assets/2021-05-01-hand-gesture-controlled-computer-automated-design.md

 ```
 ## **Project Overview**

 In this project, I have developed an approach to design technology inspired by Elon Musk's vision.
-I call it "hand-gesture-controlled computer automated design" (CAD) system.
+I call it "hand-gesture-controlled computer automated design".
 ```

 ```